10 – Go Where You Wanna Go

 # 6 – Stoned Soul Picnic

-The classic Laura Nyro song “Stone Soul Picnic,” was the first single released from the 5th Dimensions album also entitled Stone Soul Picnic.
+The classic Laura Nyro song “Stone Soul Picnic” was the first single released from the 5th Dimensions album, also entitled Stone Soul Picnic.
 The song was a major success for The 5th Dimension.
-It reached all the way to the number three position on the Billboard top 100 in 1968.
-Remember, The 5th Dimension was competing against The Rolling Stones, The Beatles, The Kinks and hundreds of other classic rock bands, yet they were still able to achieve such incredible chart success.
+It reached the number three position on the Billboard Top 100 in 1968.
+Remember, The 5th Dimension was competing against The Rolling Stones, The Beatles, The Kinks, and hundreds of other classic rock bands, yet they were still able to achieve such incredible chart success.

 # 5 – Last Night I Didn’t Get to Sleep at All

-The great Fifth Dimension song “Last Night I Didn’t Get to Sleep at All,” was one of the groups biggest 1970s hits.
-The song was written by Tony Macaulay.
+The great Fifth Dimension song “Last Night I Didn’t Get to Sleep at All” was one of the group’s biggest 1970s hits.
+Tony Macaulay wrote the song.
 The Fifth Dimension gave Tony Macaulay a top 10 hit as the song reached the number eight position on the Billboard Hot 100 in 1972.
 The song was released on the Fifth Dimension album Individually & Collectively

 # 4 – One Less Bell To Answer

 There’s nothing like a great Burt Bacharach song.
-5th Dimension covered this classic Burt Bacharach song in 1972 and had a huge monster hit with.
-This is one of Marilyn McCoo greatest vocal performances ever.
-The song was released on the 5th Dimension album entitled portrait.
+5th Dimension covered this classic Burt Bacharach song in 1972 and had a giant monster hit.
+This is one of Marilyn McCoo’s greatest vocal performances ever.
+The song was released on the 5th Dimension album entitled Portrait.
 The album was released in 1970.
-The song “One Less Bell To Answer,” reached all the way to number two on the Billboard Hot 100.
+The song “One Less Bell To Answer” reached number two on the Billboard Hot 100.
 That’s a big-time hit.

 # 3 – Wedding Bell Blues